blouyakis/emt_basic/module_4_test.md

 ### Q71 🟢
 **Front**
-75-year-old female circumferential blistered/mottled forearms + hands partial-thickness.
-TBSA?
+A 75-year-old female complains of burning pain in her arms.
+She was working in her garden and spilled a dry powder on them.
+After you remove the powder, you observe circumferential blistered and mottled skin of both her forearms and hands.
+What percentage of her Total Body Surface Area should you estimate is burned?
-· 9 % · 13.5 % · **18 %** · 4.5 %
+· **9 %** · 13.5 % · 18 % · 4.5 %

 **Back**
-**Answer:** Each complete arm = 9 %; both = 18 %.
+**Answer:** Each complete arm = 9 %; both = 18 % - forearm/hands only = 9 %

 ---

 ### Q72 🟠
 **Front**
-Unresponsive 62-year-old male skull laceration, bone fragments, bradycardia & HTN.
-After gauze cover, EMT should:
+An unresponsive 62-year-old male was struck in the head with a falling tree branch.
+He has a five-inch full thickness laceration to his right parietal region.
+It is bleeding, and you observe bone fragments in the wound.
+When you stimulate him, his arms twist outward.
+His vital signs are P 54, R 18 and irregular, BP 220/106, and SpO2 is 96% on room air.
+You should cover the wound with gauze and:
-· Direct pressure · **Assist ventilations at ~24 min⁻¹** · Occlusive dressing · O₂ NRB only
+· Direct pressure · Assist ventilations at ~24 min · Occlusive dressing · **Oxygen**

 **Back**
-**Answer:** Mild hyperventilation (20-24/min) helps reduce ICP.
+**Answer:** Administer oxygen.

 ---

 ### Q73 🟡
 **Front**
-22-year-old chest contusion, absent right lower breath, BP 88/72.
-Appropriate positioning/treatment?
+A 22-year-old male complains of difficulty breathing after being struck in the chest with a pipe.
+He has a six-inch bruise over his right axilla.
+His lung sounds are absent on the right lower chest.
+His vital signs are P 122, R 20, BP 88/72, and SpO2 is 94% on room air.
+You should:
 · Injured side down · Trendelenburg · Long-board immobilization · **High-flow O₂, keep warm, rapid transport**

 **Back**